npm package discovery and stats viewer.

 export default TemplateName;

-Important - You can also use the following keywords within your custom templates to format the component name in your templates accordingly:
+Important: You can use the following keywords within your custom templates to format the component name.
+Note that the built-in GRC templates use templatename casing by default:

 | Keyword | Replacement | | --------------- | ---------------------------------------------------------------------------------------------- | | templatename | component name in raw case (whichever format the user typed the component name in the command) | | TemplateName | component name in PascalCase | | templateName | component name in camelCase | | template-name | component name in kebab-case | | template_name | component name in snake_case | | TEMPLATE_NAME | component name in uppercase SNAKE_CASE |